First War of Scottish Independence

-The First War of Scottish Independence was the first of a series of wars between English and Scottish forces.
+The First War of Scottish Independence was the first of a series of wars between England and Scotland.
 It lasted from the English invasion of Scotland in 1296 until the de jure restoration of Scottish independence with the Treaty of Edinburgh–Northampton in 1328.
-De facto independence was established in 1314 at the Battle of Bannockburn.
-The wars were caused by the attempts of the English kings to establish their authority over Scotland while Scots fought to keep English rule and authority out of Scotland.
+De facto independence was established in 1314 following an English defeat at the Battle of Bannockburn.
+The wars were caused by the attempts of the English kings to seize territory by claiming sovereignty over Scotland, while the Scots fought to keep both English rule and authority out of Scotland.

-The term "War of Independence" did not exist at the time.
-The war was given that name retrospectively many centuries later, after the American War of Independence made the term popular, and after the rise of modern Scottish nationalism.
+The First War of Scottish Independence should not be viewed in isolation from the Gascon War and Franco-Flemish War since Philip IV of France and Edward I of England sought allies in Scotland and Flanders as part of their initial conflict.
+John Balliol of Scotland allied himself with Philip IV of France in 1295 whilst Guy, Count of Flanders allied himself with Edward I of England.